jamesmh/coravel/README.md

 ## Coravel Pro

-If you are building a .NET application with EF (Core), then you might want to look into [Coravel Pro](https://www.pro.coravel.net/).
+If you are building a .NET application with Entity Framework then you might want to look into [Coravel Pro](https://www.pro.coravel.net/).
 It is an admin panel & tools to make maintaining and managing your .NET app a breeze!

 - Visual job scheduling & management
 - Scaffold a CRUD UI for managing your EF entities